stanley-gu/standardsCh/chapter.md

 frameworks, such as SBW, and suites of open-source libraries that can carry out specific functionality.
 An example of this is libSBML which enables other developers to concentrate on unique features, such as graphical interface or simulation capability, rather than waste unnecessary effort developing their own SBML parser.
 In terms of other possible libraries, examples include, open-source Gillespie based stochastic solvers and ODE solvers.
-In both cases there is also the need to develop scalable and robust methods for computing the dependent and independent species.
 Further more, hybrid methods combining continuous and stochastic methods is a pressing need at the current time.
 Many biological systems interface noisy sensory apparatus (e.g. ligand binding to the surface of a cell membrane) to internal continuous analog networks [@SauroReview:2004].
 In addition to the core solvers, there is also need for scalable analysis tools, particularly bifurcation and sensitivity analysis tools.
 On the model validation front, much remains to be done, particularly the relationship between model validation and how this can direct future experimentation.
 This leads on to the development of new methods and algorithms for analyzing the complex networks in particular methods should be developed to modularize large networks since understanding an entire network is virtually impossible without some recourse to a hierarchical modularization.

-Finally, the role of high performance computing in systems biology is still very novel and relatively unexplored.
-When done correctly, this is an extremely computationally intensive calculation and is an ideal candidate for large cluster machines.
-In fact, one wonders whether this is the application for systems biology which could benefit from grid or cloud computing.
+In conclusion, while there is certainly much to be done in this field, it is a very exciting time for systems biology and the role that standards and software platforms will play.
+The development of standards and their adoption in the community have accelerated drastically over the years.
+Furthermore, the tremendous efforts of many systems biology groups worldwide have made available an unprecedented number of resources and tools for building, sharing, and publishing models.
+We believe that more modular designs will accelerate the development of standards [@hucka2010systems], and promote the re-usability of models, or parts of models [@neal2012sbml].
+Furthermore, recent advancements in cloud computing and web technologies could potentially lead to many exciting and novel approaches in addressing the current challenges in computational systems biology.

 # Recommended Resources